JelleZijlstra/taxonomy/docs/future-work.md

 - Provide a search function that indexes everything
 - UI indication that names belong to a group with high-quality vs. low-quality coverage (so users don't expect insect families to list all genera)
-- Display ArticleComment in the frontend
-- Fix "Justified emendation by" http://hesperomys.com/n/76985
-- Fix "Van den Hoek Ostende, L.W. van den" in citations
-- Make /a/nnnn pages include a copy-pastable citation
 - Add an SSL cert (maybe using AWS ELB?)
+- Display dates that include a month intelligently

 ## Backend